*U.S. History 1 HON, ACC, CP, MOD, PR

 Develops understanding of global changes and consequences throughout history and compares ancient societies.
 Builds on an understanding of cultural, institutional, and technological precedents that, along with geography, set the human stage.
 This understanding is advanced through a combination of selective factual knowledge and appropriate analytical skills using primary sources.
 Students may choose to take the World History AP test in May. *Offered as RCBC CAP Course.
-Offered by invitation only.

 World Civilizations ACC

 Examines the foundation and development of civilizations from early humans to the 16th Century.
 Encompasses a study of the origins of humankind, ancient civilizations of Egypt, Mesopotamia, and the Hebrews, the classical cultures of Greece and Rome, Medieval Europe and the Rise of Islam, and the early non-Western cultures of India, China and Mesopotamia.

 World Geography ACC

 Centers on the physical characteristics of the countries: location, climate, topography, products and resources, population, and trade.
 Skills in map analysis and interpretation of climate data are featured.